cplusplus/SG20/sources/modules/compilation-model/headers.md

 A student should be able to:

-1. Include common standard library headers to get access to standard library features
+1. include common standard library headers to get access to standard library features

 #### Caveats

 _This section mentions subtle points to understand, like anything resulting in implementation-defined, unspecified, or undefined behavior._

+* The include directly actually copies the header file into the file it is included in.

 #### Points to cover